CHAMBERLAIN + LITTLE

 Jermiah gave his son, Ninnian Chamberlain, the land grant, and it was to a one-room log house that Ninnian Chamberlain brought

 The original land grant hung in the Old Home Place in a busted frame over Jeremiah's wooden surveyor's desk until the 1980s.
 After Worthy Little passed in 1964, Lucy Little Dunsmore (1904-1987) took care of the Home Place and Family Cemetery up in the cow pasture, keeping most of the things packed away in the original log cabin room, which is the bottom floor, left side of the home, and in the attic.
 It has been said that a full Union Civil War Uniform hung in the front room, which belonged to Frank Armstrong Little (1833-1924).
 Lucy gave the Union Civil War hat to her younger 1st cousin, once removed, Frank Persons (1931-2004).
-His daughter, Suzan Persons, now has it and plans to donate it to a museum.
+His daughter, Suzan Persons, donated the Union Cap and other Family Items to the East Tennessee History Center in Knoxville.

 Charlie Little is sitting with Charlotte Persons, and Dan Little is standing with Franklin Persons on top of the wagon.
 House Mountain in the background, working the fields. - 1936.